Here Is Your Life: Plot

-When the father of the young Olof Persson (Eddie Axberg) becomes ill, he starts taking jobs as a working class Swede.
-His first job is log driving, where he meets a man named August (Allan Edwall).
+When the father of the young Olof Persson becomes ill, he starts taking jobs as a working class Swede.
+His first job is log driving, where he meets a man named August.
 August tells Olof about death, and a flashback tale with August's wife chasing their twin sons, all of whom are now deceased, is played.
 Olof change jobs.
 He finds a dead moth while working and picks it up, flying it through the air.

-During the funeral of Olof's father, his father's old friend Smålands-Pelle (Max von Sydow) speaks fondly of the old memories of his father, and has a private conversation with Olof afterwards.
+During the funeral of Olof's father, his father's old friend Smålands-Pelle speaks fondly of the old memories of his father, and has a private conversation with Olof afterwards.
 Olof takes a job at a sawmill.
 The sawmill workers were sitting around telling stories about women, and then some of the workers harass Olof.
 Olof primarily works outside of the mill, transporting logs with a boy named Oskar.
 Oskar gets injured when a log falls on him, and he later dies in the hospital.
 After this incident, Olof asks for a higher position at the mill, but he is denied.
 He starts to read a lot of novels and books about philosophy.

 Later on, he quits the sawmill job and applies for a job at a cinema selling candy.
-In the job interview he encounters the eccentric owner (Gunnar Björnstrand), who informs him the duties of job and possible promotion to a projectionist in the future.
-He becomes interested in a girl named Maria (Signe Stade), who he later sees with another boy.
-He makes friends with a boy named Fredrik (Stig Törnblom).
+In the job interview he encounters the eccentric owner, who informs him the duties of job and possible promotion to a projectionist in the future.
+He becomes interested in a girl named Maria, who he later sees with another boy.
+He makes friends with a boy named Fredrik.
 They talk about books and philosophy, and explore together.
-Olof visits home and his mother (Ulla Akselson) asks questions about the security of his new job.
-After an accident while selling candy, Olof asks for a new job and starts working for a touring projectionist named Mr. Larsson (Åke Fridell).
+Olof visits home and his mother asks questions about the security of his new job.
+After an accident while selling candy, Olof asks for a new job and starts working for a touring projectionist named Mr. Larsson.
 They travel to participate in the circus.
-Mr. Larsson introduces Olof to Olivia (Ulla Sjöblom), the "queen" of a travelling shooting gallery.
+Mr. Larsson introduces Olof to Olivia, the "queen" of a travelling shooting gallery.